Learn about ➜ Nerja Spain

 Home to the World Famous Nerja Caves!

-Experience the best of Nerja!
+Experience the best of Nerja Spain!

-Nerja, Spain - Nerja Caves
+Nerja Spain - Nerja Caves

-The World Famous Nerja Caves The Nerja Caves are SO unique that they are listed in the Guinness Book of World Records and contain cave paintings dating from Paleolithic times.
+World Famous Nerja Caves The Nerja Caves are SO unique that they are listed in the Guinness Book of World Records and contain cave paintings dating from Paleolithic times.

 The Balcón de Europa "I have found the Balcony of Europe" declared King Alfonso XII upon visiting Nerja with its magnificent beauty and spectacular sea views and...
 Oh, what a balcony it is!

-Nerja, Spain - Kayak Tours
+Nerja Spain - Kayak Tours

 Kayaking in Nerja On any given day, hundreds of brightly colored kayaks paddle gently along the Nerja coastline... past hidden caves, coves, beaches, and waterfalls.
 Tours leave daily from Burriana Beach.

-Where is Nerja?
+Where is Nerja Spain Exactly?

-This coastal town is located in the heart of Andalucia on the famous Costa del Sol, in the region of Axarquía... the most popular coastal area in southern Spain!
+Nerja is located in the heart of Andalucia on the famous Costa del Sol, in the region of Axarquía... the most popular coastal area in southern Spain!

 The Costa del Sol includes all the coastal towns and villages in the province of Malaga and stretches from Estepona to Nerja.
 Most of this area, as you can imagine, has become very developed over the years and is VERY busy during the summer months...